LPL Financial (LPLA) versus Its Peers Head-To-Head Review

-LPL Financial (NASDAQ: LPLA) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
-We will compare LPL Financial to related businesses based on the strength of its analyst recommendations, institutional ownership, valuation, risk, profitability, dividends and earnings.
+LPL Financial (NASDAQ: LPLA) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its competitors?
+We will compare LPL Financial to similar businesses based on the strength of its risk, earnings, analyst recommendations, dividends, valuation, profitability and institutional ownership.

-LPL Financial pays an annual dividend of $1.00 per share and has a dividend yield of 0.9%.
-LPL Financial pays out 13.9% of its earnings in the form of a dividend.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies pay a dividend yield of 1.6% and pay out 36.0% of their earnings in the form of a dividend.

-This table compares LPL Financial and its peers’ net margins, return on equity and return on assets.
+LPL Financial has a beta of 1.49, indicating that its share price is 49% more volatile than the S&P 500.
+Comparatively, LPL Financial’s competitors have a beta of 0.46, indicating that their average share price is 54% less volatile than the S&P 500.

-This is a breakdown of recent recommendations for LPL Financial and its peers, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for LPL Financial and its competitors, as provided by MarketBeat.com.

 |Sell Ratings